 We first lay the basis of our approach with an ontology for healthcare systems M&S. Based on that, we secondly suggest a modeling framework of four perspectives that can serve to develop models at each level of abstraction and couple them.
-Consequently, the top model within each of the perspectives is coupled with its experimental frame to run simulations and derive results.
-Perspectives are identified by the categories of questions that the corresponding experimental frames can allow one to answer.
+Consequently, top model within each of the perspective is coupled with its experimental frame to run simulations and derive results.
+Perspectives are identified by the categories of questions that the corresponding experimental frames can allow to answer.
 Thirdly, we build a library of theoretical models that are categorized along this multi-perspective approach, in which model components can be selected to build the model of an overall healthcare system.
 Lastly, we propose to integrate models from various perspectives, linking outputs of some to parameters of the others.
-These steps are detailed in the next sections.
+These steps are detailed in the next sub-sections.

 The principles of our holistic approach stand, regardless of the formalism used to express models.
-However, we choose DEVS as the reference formalism for the two following reasons: (a) DEVS is a universal discrete event simulation formalism that can serve as a common denominator, including when hybrid simulation is needed and (b) supporting tools for DEVS simulation are readily available.
-Section 3.4 of this section shows how we extend the framework to allow multi-formalism modeling to DEVS simulation.
+However, we choose DEVS as the reference formalism for the two following reasons: (1) DEVS is a universal discrete-event simulation formalism that can serve as a common denominator (Vangheluwe 2000), including when hybrid simulation is needed (Zeigler, 2006), and (2) supporting tools for DEVS simulation are readily available (Van Tendeloo & Vangheluwe, 2016).
+The fourth sub-section of this section shows how we extend the framework to allow multi-formalism modeling to DEVS simulation.

 3.1.
-Ontological view
+Ontological View

-Based on an extensive literature review, we have built an ontology to capture and share a common understanding of the knowledge available in the range of healthcare M&S. We adopted a useful way to begin building this ontology by surveying existing taxonomies of healthcare models as offered by Brailsford, 12 Günal and Pidd, 13 and Roberts, 14 and we used the System Entity Structure Model Base (SES/MB) framework15 to formally express it.
+Based on an extensive literature review, we have built an ontology to capture and share a common understanding of the knowledge available in the range of healthcare M&S. We adopted a useful way to begin building this ontology by surveying existing taxonomies of healthcare models as offered by (Brailsford, 2007), (Gunal & Pidd, 2010), and (Roberts, 2011), and we used the System Entity Structure Model Base (SES/MB) framework (Zeigler, 1984) to formally express it.
 Figure 1 presents the SES hierarchy of the ontology.
-SES/MB provides an ontological framework for knowledge representation of decomposition, taxonomy, and coupling of systems.
-The SES/MB representation of a system is a directed and labeled tree composed of Entity nodes connected by Aspect, Specialization, and Multi-aspect edges.
+SES/MB provides an ontological framework for knowledge representation of decomposition, taxonomy and coupling of systems.
+The SES/MB representation of a system is a directed and labelled tree composed of Entity nodes connected by Aspect, Specialization and Multi-Aspect edges.
 An Entity (represented by a box) is a system component of interest, and variables (mentioned below the box) can be attached to it.
 An Aspect (represented by a vertical line) denotes the decomposition relationship of an entity, while a Specialization (represented by vertical double lines) represents its taxonomy (i.e., derived entities in the sense of object-oriented modeling).
-A Multiple-aspect (represented by three vertical lines) specifies that the parent entity is a composition of multiple entities of the same type.
-SES/ MB axioms include uniformity, strict hierarchy, the alternation mode, and valid brothers.
+A Multiple-Aspect (represented by three vertical lines) specifies that the parent entity is a composition of multiple entities of the same type.
+SES/MB axioms include uniformity, strict hierarchy, alternance mode and valid brothers.
 The first axiom ensures that any two nodes with the same labels have isomorphic subtrees.
 The second axiom ensures that no label appears more than once down any path of the tree.
-The third axiom ensures that if a node is Entity, then the successor is Aspect, Multi-aspect, or Specialization, and vice versa.
+The third axiom ensures that if a node is Entity, then the successor is either Aspect, Multi-Aspect or Specialization, and vice versa.
 The fourth axiom ensures that no two brothers can have the same label.